CIRC-2-ZERO

 Target group

-SME’s in electronics and wood industries
+SMEs in the electronics and engineered wood products manufacturing sectors

 Operating area